The body that ensures sound management is in place within PCS Credit Union and also serves as a liaison between the membership and the credit union.

 Alex joined the Credit Union in February 2017 as a Temporary Accounts Assistant and has now joined the team on a permanent Part Time basis.

-Both joined the Credit Union in June 2017 as Part Time Administrators
+Both joined the Credit Union as Part Time Administrators